NVIDIA/cccl/README.md

 ### CUDA Toolkit (CTK) Compatibility

-The CCCL team encourages users to ["live at head"](https://www.youtube.com/watch?v=tISy7EJQPzI) and always use the newest version to take advantage of the latest improvements.
+The CCCL team encourages users to ["live at head"](https://www.youtube.com/watch?v=tISy7EJQPzI) and always use the newest version of CCCL from GitHub to take advantage of the latest improvements.

-We want to enable users to upgrade the version of CCCL they are using without having to worry about upgrading their entire CUDA Toolkit.
+We want to enable users to upgrade the version of CCCL they are using without upgrading their entire CUDA Toolkit.
-Therefore, we support every minor CTK release within two major version series: current and preceding, but only the latest patch release.
+Therefore, CCCL is backwards compatible with the latest patch release of every minor CTK release within two major version series: current and preceding.
 When a new major CTK is released, we drop support for the oldest version.

 | CCCL Version  | Supports CUDA Toolkit Version  |